Ritesh-Sivanathan/dogs-bagels-cnn/README.md

 # dogs-vs-bagels

+❗❗❗❗ -> this is not the classic curled up dog vs bagel. it is pretty easy to distinguish between the dogs and the bagels provided.
+I made this to learn a bit about tensorflow, neural networks and whatnot. i will probably do something more difficult like that next ❗❗❗❗

-my first convolutional neural network ever started this about 4 hours ago with 0 knowledge on anything ai/ml/nn related (my python knowledge carried) it's built with tensorflow and keras i trained it on a total of 10 bagels and 10 dogs ( i know ) my computer already sucks and i don't have enough storage or computing power or will to do anything more
+my first convolutional neural network ever took 4 hours. started with 0 knowledge on anything ai/ml/nn related (my python knowledge carried) it's built with tensorflow and keras i trained it on a total of 10 bagels and 10 dogs ( i know ) my computer already sucks and i don't have enough storage or computing power or will to do anything more